 The five South Yorkshire Professional Football Clubs are working together in collaboration for the first time to provide a new initiative for young people called YOYO Sport.

 The South Yorkshire Violence Reduction Unit is based at Shepcote Lane in Sheffield and is working across South Yorkshire to prevent and reduce violence.

 In South Yorkshire, we are taking a public health approach to preventing and reducing violence.
 This means that we look at the causes of violence, working in partnership to stop violence before it starts, halt the progression of violence once it has already begun and provide ways out for people already entrenched in violent behaviour.

-We will be working in partnership with organisations and communities in South Yorkshire to develop this understanding, and use the results to produce a long-term response strategy that will give direction in future years.
+We are working in partnership with organisations and communities in South Yorkshire to prevent and reduce violence.

 We are working with local councils and organisations to achieve our goals.